Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 ## 1. Introduction

 This report presents a forensic investigation into security anomalies within Frothly’s cloud and endpoint infrastructure using the BOTSv3 dataset in Splunk.
 The scope is limited to AWS CloudTrail, S3 access logs, and Windows endpoint telemetry, with a focus on identifying misconfigurations and behaviours consistent with insider misuse or credential compromise.
-The primary audience is the Chief Information Security Officer (CISO) and security management team, and the report is written as an internal incident record to inform SOC process improvements.
+The primary audience is the CISO and SOC team, and the report is written as an internal incident record to inform SOC process improvements.

-​BOTSv3 simulates a production environment in which Frothly hosts web workloads on AWS, stores application code in S3, and joins endpoints to the froth.ly domain.
-Within this context, the investigation aims to:

-* ​Identify IAM users and endpoints involved in risky or anomalous activity.

-* Determine how an S3 bucket became publicly accessible and whether it was abused.

-* Assess the impact of missing MFA controls and endpoint configuration drift on overall SOC risk.

-The report is structured as follows: Section 2 links the investigation to SOC tiers and the NIST incident lifecycle; Section 3 documents Splunk setup and dataset ingestion; Section 4 provides guided analysis answering the BOTSv3 question set; Section 5 consolidates conclusions and presents a prioritised action plan.
+The report is structured as follows: Section 2 links the investigation to SOC roles and the NIST incident lifecycle; Section 3 documents Splunk setup and dataset ingestion; Section 4 provides guided analysis answering the BOTSv3 question set; Section 5 consolidates conclusions and presents a prioritised action plan.

 ---

 ## 2. SOC Roles & Incident Handling Methodology

 Security Operations Centers (SOC) rely on a tiered structure to manage alert fatigue and ensure critical threats are escalated appropriately [1].
-* **Tier 1 Analysts (Triage):** Monitor SIEM alerts (e.g., Splunk) to distinguish false positives from genuine security events.
+* **Tier 1 Analysts (Triage):** Monitor SIEM alerts to distinguish false positives from genuine security events.
 * **Tier 2 Analysts (Incident Responders):** This investigation assumes the role of a Tier 2 analyst.
 The focus is not merely viewing alerts, but correlating data across multiple sourcetypes (AWS, Endpoint, Network) to reconstruct the attack timeline.
 * **Tier 3 Analysts (Threat Hunters):** Proactively search for threats that evade automated detection rules.

-### Application of the NIST Cycle
+### 2.1 Application of the NIST Cycle

-This investigation follows the **NIST SP 800-61** Incident Response Lifecycle [2]:
-1. **Preparation:** The environment was prepared by ingesting BOTSv3 data into a localized Splunk instance (See Section 3).
-2. **Detection & Analysis:** Utilizing Splunk Search Processing Language (SPL) to query *aws:cloudtrail* and *hardware* logs to identify the scope of the breach.
-3. **Containment, Eradication & Recovery:** (Detailed in Section 5) Proposing immediate revocation of public S3 access and credential rotation.
-4. **Post-Incident Activity:** Documenting the "Lessons Learned" to prevent recurrence through stricter IAM policies.
+BOTSv3 simulates Frothly's production environment, including AWS web workloads, S3 storage, and corporate endpoints.
+Aligned with the **NIST SP 800-61 Rev 3** lifecycle, this investigation aims to [2]:

+* **Identify & Protect:** Audit user accounts and endpoints to uncover 'Least Privilege' violations.

+* **Detect & Respond:** Analyze logs to determine exactly how an S3 bucket was exposed, who was responsible, and what data was at risk.

+* **Recover & Govern:** Assess the failures in configuration and governance that caused the breach to propose strategic improvements for future resilience.

 ---

-## 3. Installation & Data Preparation
+## 3. Environment Setup & Dataset Ingestion

-### Environment Setup
+### 3.1 Environment Setup

-### 3.1 Splunk Installation

 A local Splunk Enterprise instance was deployed on an Ubuntu virtual machine to mimic how a SOC would typically host a centralised SIEM in a controlled environment.
 The VM approach isolates the BOTSv3 lab from production resources while still allowing realistic log volume and query performance.
 Splunk was installed under /opt to follow Linux best practice for third‑party software and keep application files separate from the OS.